Ray Ferraro: Broadcasting

 Ferraro retired from the NHL on August 2, 2002.
-He has done work for ESPN hockey broadcasts, including on NHL 2Night with John Buccigross and Barry Melrose, where he began working while still an active player.
+He has worked for ESPN hockey broadcasts, including on NHL 2Night with John Buccigross and Barry Melrose, where he began working while still an active player.
 On that show, Ferraro was often referred to as "Chicken Parm" by Buccigross after an accident with Chicken Parmesan moments before going on the air.
 He later worked as a studio analyst for the NHL on NBC, as a colour commentator on Edmonton Oilers broadcasts on Rogers Sportsnet West, and on Sportsnet's other hockey programs.

 Ferraro works as a colour commentator and studio analyst for TSN Hockey, including the 2010 Winter Olympics for CTV.
-After Pierre McGuire left TSN for NBC/Versus, he became the lead color commentator.
-After Rogers Media, the parent of TSN's rival Sportsnet, gained the national NHL rights with effect in the 2014–15 NHL season, Ferraro became a color commentator for the network's regional NHL telecasts, primarily working Toronto Maple Leafs games.
+After Pierre McGuire left TSN for NBC/Versus, he became the lead colour commentator.
+After Rogers Media, the parent of TSN's rival Sportsnet, gained the national NHL rights with effect in the 2014–15 NHL season, Ferraro became a colour commentator for the network's regional NHL telecasts, primarily working Toronto Maple Leafs games.

-On May 5, 2014, EA Sports announced that Ferraro would be an "Inside-the-Glass" reporter for NHL 15 along with play-by-play commentator Mike Emrick and color commentator Eddie Olczyk.
-He returned as an "Inside-the-Glass" reporter for NHL 16.
+On May 5, 2014, EA Sports announced that Ferraro would be an "Inside-the-Glass" reporter for NHL 15 along with play-by-play commentator Mike Emrick and colour commentator Eddie Olczyk.
+The trio worked together for five years.
 On November 23, 2015, Ferraro became the first hockey broadcaster to broadcast a game where his child also played in the same game, with the Toronto Maple Leafs hosting the Boston Bruins at the Air Canada Centre.

 During the 2019 NHL Awards, Ferraro was promoted to lead color commentator in NHL 20.
 Also in 2019, he and Darren Dreger started a podcast, The Ray and Dregs Hockey Podcast, hosted by TSN.

+On April 7, 2008, Ferraro returned to ESPN to call his first-ever Frozen Four as a replacement for Barry Melrose, who left ESPN to coach the Tampa Bay Lightning.
+With Ferraro switching from NBC to ESPN, there have been repeated rumours that the lead team of Gary Thorne and Bill Clement might re-partner at ESPN as well.

-With ESPN regaining the rights to air NHL games, Ferraro returned to ESPN/ABC for the 2021–22 season, this time as lead colour commentator.
-That season also saw Ferraro work his first ever Stanley Cup Final series as a color commentator at his "Inside the Glass" position, and he teamed with Sean McDonough and Emily Kaplan for the entire series.
-Ferraro left TSN after the season to focus on his work at ESPN/ABC.
+With ESPN regaining the rights to air NHL games, Ferraro returned to ESPN/ABC for the 2021–22 season, this time as lead colour commentator, sharing with Brian Boucher.
+That season also saw him work him work his first ever Stanley Cup Finals series as a colour commentator at his ice-level analyst position.
+He teamed with Sean McDonough and Emily Kaplan for the entire series.
+Ferraro left TSN after the season to focus on his work at ESPN/ABC and after Boucher left the network for TNT, he became the lead colour commentator on August 29, 2023.

+On September 19, 2023, Sportsnet announced that Ferraro will be a colour commentator for the Vancouver Canucks regional broadcasts on Sportsnet for select games and that Dave Tomlinson will call most Canucks games.
+He co-hosts a podcast with Darren Dreger called the Ray & Dregs Hockey Podcast.